pju-/kirby-webhook-field/docs/quickstart.md

 # Quick start guide

-Follow this guide if you want to trigger a deploy hook, for example on Netlify.
+Follow this guide if you want to trigger a deploy hook, for example on Netlify or Vercel.
 For more complex use cases, check out the [complete configuration docs](https://github.com/pju-/kirby-webhooks/tree/master/docs/config.md).

 ## 1 - Install